 Checklist of questions to ask your developer, will cover shortly:

 Adding website to google | analytics | SLL certificate

 Before looking for a developer it is first safe to establish whether to see if your desired name for the website is available for purchase and if it is then it is best to consider to look for the cheapest hosting service provider out the but before deciding on signing up please do inquire and compare the quote’s that a web developer might charge you to host for them and compare it with the service provider you came across, a difference of 30 percent is reasonable for a web developer to charge especially when you mention the offer’s you saw.

-A web site doesn’t really need to be maintained but updated when using WordPress your hosting company has programs that automatically updates itself but having a website that will be used to publish specials for holidays or promotions your web developer will charge you per page created or edited.
+A web site doesn’t really need to be maintained but updated only when using a WordPress website, your hosting company has programs that automatically updates itself.

 This is the new policy that all the websites will have when browsing with popular browsers, SLL certificate is a piece of code that links government officials to your business for authenticity of your business.
 You can find out from your web developer if he or she will install it for you or your service provider will install if for you.
 It will require basic information about where is your business and details of your contact.